hashicorp/terraform/website/source/docs/providers/aws/r/s3_bucket.html.markdown

 * `versioning` - (Optional) A state of [versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) (documented below)
 * `logging` - (Optional) A settings of [bucket logging](http://docs.aws.amazon.com/AmazonS3/latest/UG/ManagingBucketLogging.html) (documented below).

-The website object supports the following:
+The `website` object supports the following:

 * `index_document` - (Required, unless using `redirect_all_requests_to`) Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders.
 * `error_document` - (Optional) An absolute path to the document to return in case of a 4XX error.
 * `redirect_all_requests_to` - (Optional) A hostname to redirect all website requests for this bucket to.

-The CORS supports the following:
+The `CORS` object supports the following:

 * `allowed_headers` (Optional) Specifies which headers are allowed.
 * `allowed_methods` (Required) Specifies which methods are allowed.
 Can be `GET`, `PUT`, `POST`, `DELETE` or `HEAD`.